 - Uncharged drugs cross membranes more easily than charged drugs, thus, ionization of a drug will reduce its ability to cross the membrane.

 |Acidic drugs||Basic drugs|

 Drug pKa and solubility

 The pKa of the drug is the pH at which the ionized and unionized forms of the drug are present in equal amounts.
 If the pH and the pKa are known, the fraction of the drug present in ionized state can be calculated by the Henderson–Hasselbalch equation.
-The ionized form of the drug is water soluble and non-ionized form of the drug is lipid soluble.
+The ionized form of the drug is water-soluble and the non-ionized form of the drug is lipid-soluble.
 The ionization of the drug increases its renal clearance.

-When Henderson-hasselbalch equation is more, pH difference of drug and cell membrane is high, then trapping of ion occurs.
-For example , aspirin is a weak acid drug that can cause ulcers as it gets trapped due to high acidity, other drug that can help in emptying of aspirin from the ileum.
+When the Henderson-Hasselbalch equation is more, the pH difference of drug and cell membrane is high, then trapping of ion occurs.
+For example, aspirin is a weak acid drug that can cause ulcers as it gets trapped due to high acidity, other drugs that can help in emptying of aspirin from the ileum.

 Acidification of urine (i.e. by giving IV ascorbic acid or ammonium chloride) increases the excretion of basic drugs such as caffeine, cocaine, and amphetamine.
 Similarly, acidification of urine increases the ionization of drugs which results in enhanced solubility of a basic drug and consequently rapid elimination from the body.

 Important: Normal pH of urine is 6.0, through acidification; the pH of urine can decrease to 5.0.

 After entering the systemic circulating, a drug is distributed and eliminated, often at the same time.
 The body has a multi-fluid compartment structure, and the drug can be distributed in any or all of those compartments: